0xbaaaadf8/chromeos-session/README.md

 All distributions listed here are in amd64 variations.

 * Ubuntu MATE 19.04
+(There's more on the way, I promise.)

-## Why does the project only support the amd64 architecture?
+## Why does the project only support the amd64/x86_64 architecture?

 Google doesn't build 32-bit binaries.

-## There's a "chromeos" directory in my home folder... why is that?

-This is where the Chromium binary stores data, such as Downloads.
-You can safely delete it if you've uninstalled this project.
+Poor x86.

 ## Credits